Happy Returns (company)

 Happy Returns aggregates and ships returns from its return locations to warehouse hubs, where returns are sorted, processed, and dispositioned, and then bulk shipped back to merchant warehouses.
 Waste is reduced because shoppers do not need to use a new box to ship out returns.

 History

 David Sobie and Mark Geller co-founded Happy Returns in July 2015.
 The two met at NordstromRack.com/HauteLook, where they created and launched a similar program enabling shoppers to return online purchases to physical stores.
 Happy Returns opened its first Return Bar location in April 2016.

 In June 2021, Happy Returns was acquired by PayPal.

+In October 2023, it was announced Happy Returns had been acquired by UPS from PayPal for $455 million.